 Back in town, head straight for the Adelaide Central Market, which is one of the largest undercover markets in the Southern Hemisphere.
 At more than 70 stalls, you’ll find South Australia’s freshest produce, including a delicious array of fruit and vegetables, artisanal breads, cheeses, meat, local seafood, nuts, coffee and confectionery.
 If you haven’t already worked up an appetite, you soon will while browsing the aisles.
 Break the fast with an Italian-style colazione and strong coffee at Lucia’s Fine Foods – also a longstanding favourite for pizza and spaghetti.

 Adelaide’s main cultural institutions sit shoulder to shoulder on North Terrace.
 It’s a 20-minute stroll from the market but a cab or Uber will get you there in five.
 Admire the works at the Art Gallery of South Australia – be sure to explore its annual celebration of contemporary Aboriginal and Torres Strait Islander art, Tarnanthi: Open Hands, on until 31 January.
-Next door, the South Australian Museum houses more than four million objects and specimens (look out for the impressive 11-metre-long model of a giant squid), while the illustrious Mortlock Wing at the State Library of South Australia has been rated among the 20 most beautiful libraries in the world.
+Next door, the South Australian Museum houses more than four million objects and specimens (look out for the impressive 11-metre-long model of a giant squid), while the illustrious Mortlock Wing at the State Library of South Australia (pictured top) has been rated among the 20 most beautiful libraries in the world.
 There’s also the excellent Migration Museum, on Kintore Avenue, behind the library.

 With its regionally led menu, substantial wine list and chic, airy vibe, nearby 2KW is the perfect place for leisurely refuelling.
 Whatever you choose, the triple-cooked salt-and-vinegar potatoes are the compulsory side order.
 While you’re there, admire the views of Adelaide Oval, perhaps the most architecturally stunning sports venue in the country.